Steve Maneri

-Steve Maneri (born March 20, 1988) is a former American football tight end.
+Steve Maneri (born March 20, 1988) is an American former professional football tight end.
 He played college football at Temple and was signed as an undrafted free agent by the Houston Texans in 2010.

-He has played for the Kansas City Chiefs, Chicago Bears, Tampa Bay Buccaneers, New England Patriots and New York Jets.
+He has played for the Kansas City Chiefs, Chicago Bears, Tampa Bay Buccaneers, New England Patriots, and New York Jets.

-Early years
+Early life

-Maneri attended Saddle Brook High/Middle School in Saddle Brook, New Jersey, graduating in 2006.
+Maneri attended Saddle Brook High School in Saddle Brook, New Jersey, graduating in 2006.
 He played varsity basketball for three years, earning all-county honors as well as being named to the Bergen-Passaic Scholastic League Carpenter Division first-team in his junior and senior seasons.
 Maneri played one season of football as a tight end, making 36 catches for 607 yards and five touchdowns as a senior, earning Bergen Record second-team All-North Jersey honors.
 He was coached in football at Saddle Brook by NationalUnderclassmen.com and National Underclassmen Combine founder David Schuman.